 STEP 2: Select TestWorkbook.xlsx then click Versions... to display the Versionlist:

 The Managed Versions display, or Versionlist, shows historical instances of the chosen file (noted at the top).
 This will include instances created by authorized sharing peers and Third Party Trusts, reflected in the Username column.

 Take a look at the Size column, and compare that to the size of the protected file in File Explorer; they don't match.
 Versionlist Size is for the plaintext used to create the protected Version (correlating to the value in the Plaintext Hash column).
 If an instance was created without :Recover, or it was created with Optimized Offloading, the Size would display as zero (0).

 Plaintext Hash is exactly as noted, here in MD5 form (which can be changed to use SHA-1 in the License and Component dialog).
-Because Version 1 and Version 2 have the same Plaintext Hash value, you know that source material did not change, despite that v1 and v2 use different keys and as a result, hold different ciphertext.
+If Version 1 and Version 2 had the same Plaintext Hash value, you'd know that source material did not change, despite that v1 and v2 always use different keys and hold different ciphertext.

 This article is most interested in the value of the right-most, "A" (Availability) column, which will show, "Y" or, "-" to indicate whether or not your Account can Restore the associated Version.

 STEP 3: Select the Version 1 instance, click Restore then Open Folder to display File Explorer:

 Notice the Restored file includes the suffix, -v1; The Version suffix is unique to Restore carried out from the Versionlist, and it reflects the instance that was chosen.